Military globalization

 All three processes above "are connected to technological development, which made them possible in the first place.
 The result is increasing global interdependence and complexity".

 The process of military globalization starts with the Age of Discovery, when the European colonial empires began military operations on the global scale.
 Their "imperial rivalry led to the First World War, which was the first global conflict in world history".
 Keohane dates military globalization at least from the time of the conquests of Alexander the Great.

+As of 2025, only one book was devoted completely and explicitly to the subject.
+The author tells in "Preface":